Ho Ka-i: Pre-Korean War

 Ho Ka-i was sent to Korea to help create the Communist Party there.
-In 1946, Ho Ka-i, alongside Kim Il-sung, Kim Tu-bong, Chu Yong-ha, and Choe Chang-ik made up the Political Committee, which was formed to decide the new leader of the government.
+In 1946, Ho Ka-i, alongside Kim Il Sung, Kim Tu-bong, Chu Yong-ha, and Choe Chang-ik made up the Political Committee, which was formed to decide the new leader of the government.
 Ho Ka-i was elected to represent the Soviet Occupation Authorities.

-At a Second Party Congress Session during March 27–30, 1948, Ho Ka-i delivered an unscheduled speech, condemning some officials, who had previously apologized, for not admitting their mistakes.
+At a Second Party Congress Session from March 27 to 30, 1948, Ho Ka-i delivered an unscheduled speech, condemning some officials, who had previously apologized, for not admitting their mistakes.
 Ho Ka-i accused O Ki-sŏp and Ch'oe Young-dal for being prideful and defending themselves at the cost of party progress, going so far as to accuse O Ki Sŏp of his attitude and individual heroism.
 Being accused of individual heroism was dishonorable because being part of a communist regime; the emphasis was on the whole, and not on the individual person.
 By not admitting their mistakes, Ho Ka-i said their apologies were not valid and just empty words.
 Ho Ka-i claimed that because they had apologized without admitting that they were wrong, the men were just doing what they were supposed to and not really sorry and thus, would make the same decisions again.

 In Korea, Ho Ka-i rapidly moved up the ranks of the North Korean communist leadership.
-At the third plenum of the Second Central Committee on September 24–25, 1948, Ho Kai replaced Chu Yong-ha as the vice-chairman of the party as well as the chairman of the inspection committee, where Kim Il-sung was the chairman.
+At the third plenum of the Second Central Committee from September 24 to 25, 1948, Ho Kai replaced Chu Yong-ha as the vice-chairman of the party as well as the chairman of the inspection committee, where Kim Il Sung was the chairman.

-On 24 June 1949, the first joint plenum of the two central committees of the Workers' Party of North and South Korea occurred as Kim Il-sung was formally elected chairman of the Workers' Party and Ho Ka-i as second vice-chairman as well as first secretary.
+On 24 June 1949, the first joint plenum of the two central committees of the Workers' Party of North and South Korea occurred as Kim Il Sung was formally elected chairman of the Workers' Party and Ho Ka-i as second vice-chairman as well as first secretary.
 The Soviet authorities thought Ho Ka-i to be an expert in organization, causing him to move up in party ranks.
 Ho Ka-i was third in ranking, only behind the chairman and Pak Hon-yong, the vice-chairman.
 During this time, Ho Ka-i married his second wife, after his first wife died in Pyongyang in 1947 of tuberculosis.
 Nina Tsoi and Ho Ka-i were married on 1 January 1949.
 Nina Tsoi was the daughter of Piotr Invanovich (Ch'oe Pyo-dok), a Korean officer in the Red Army who "survived the mass terror of 1937-9."